How to Build a Greenhouse

 There are many ways you can maximise the utility of your greenhouse by picking the right location.
 Of course, you’ll want to make sure the greenhouse has access to lots of sunlight.

-Ensure your greenhouse will not be blocked, such as by walls or trees.
-It is also best practice to avoid constructing a greenhouse on a slope.
+You should also ensure your greenhouse isn't blocked by being placed near a wall or shaded by trees.
+It is also best practice to avoid constructing a greenhouse on a slope, and also allow room to easily open and close the door.

 Design of Structure